Transcribe.so vs tl;dv: Multilingual Meeting Notes With Searchable Transcripts

 Is Transcribe.so free?

-No. tl;dv has free tiers; Transcribe.so uses pay-per-minute pricing.
+No. tl;dv has free tiers; Transcribe.so uses flat unlimited pricing (premium models pay-as-you-go), with no per-seat fees.
 The trade-off is accuracy and retrieval depth.

 Bring your multilingual meetings to transcribe.so, pick the best model for each language, and turn every call into searchable, citable company memory.